How might statistics created from user query logs be useful to search engines and to searchers?

 Query Extraction Heuristics — guideline rules that might be followed by this process, such as one that determines that consecutive queries would belong to the same session if they share some query terms or if they are submitted within a predefined time period (e.g., ten minutes) even though there is no common query term among them.

-Using Timestamps to Organize Queries — timestamps when query sessions start (or end) and geographic values (from IP addresses) could be another way to organize query records, and could be usefrul for aggregating information about the use of those queries.
+Using Timestamps to Organize Queries — timestamps when query sessions start (or end) and geographic values (from IP addresses) could be another way to organize query records and could be useful for aggregating information about the use of those queries.
 The Trends or Zeitgeist applications mentioned above would benefit from such an organization, though the information could be useful in other ways, too.

 Interfaces for Statistics Related to Specific Query Terms

-The patent also tells us about how they might show some of the statistics about users related to a particular query terms.
-The screenshot included doesn’t look too different from this Google Trends search for “ipod”.
+The patent also tells us about how they might show some of the statistics about users related to particular query terms.
+The screenshot included doesn’t look too different from this Google Trends search for “iPod”.